qianhuimen/Pytorch-based-Implementation-for-Label-aware-Graph-Convolution-Networks/README.md

 </p>

 ## Training and validation
+The evaluation is calculated based on bi-variant distributions for the 2D traffic trajectory and l2 norm for 3D skeleton trajectory prediction.

-python train_2D3D.py --dataset 2D #2D: train for traffic trajectory; 3D: train for skeleton trajectory
+To train on traffic trajectory, run: python train_2D3D.py --dataset 2D <br>
+To train on skeleton trajectory, run: python train_2D3D.py --dataset 3D